-All students interested in being a cadet resident student at the campus in Milledgeville must participate in the U. S. Army ROTC (reserve officer training corps).
+All students interested in being a cadet resident student at the campus in Milledgeville must participate in the U. S. Army Reserve Officer Training Corps (ROTC) program.

 All students who wish to be GMC cadets must submit a cadet application for admission and submit the following supporting documents: